Bold Street, Liverpool

 About Bold Street

-Bold Street is a neighbourhood in Liverpool, England, home to 15 ranked independent restaurants and bars.
-15 are trending hot this week.
-Rankings updated weekly from 28,956 live Google reviews.
+Bold Street is a neighbourhood in Liverpool, United Kingdom, home to 15 ranked independent restaurants and bars.
+All trending hot this week.
+Rankings updated monthly from 27,076 live Google reviews.

 What Should I Try in Bold Street?